How to Get Rid of Severe Dandruff?

 Dandruff is a common problem that affects about half the population.
 There are some other conditions that may be confused with dandruff.
 If you have dandruff that is severe you should see a healthcare provider.
 They will be able to differentiate between dandruff and similar conditions.

 Dandruff is skin flakes from the scalp.
 The causes of dandruff can cause itchiness and irritation which causes the skin of the scalp to flake.
 Dandruff is not contagious but it can be embarrassing for some people.
-It is easier to see on people with dark hair or skin colors.
+It is easier to see Dandruff when people have darker hair or skin.
 Dandruff affects all ethnicities, races, ages, and genders.
 The severity of dandruff can vary from mild to severe.

 What Causes Severe Dandruff?